EVerest/EVerest/docs/general/02_quick_start_guide.rst

   docker network create --driver bridge --ipv6  --subnet fd00::/80 infranet_network --attachable

-Now, change into your workspace directory (e.g. ~/checkout/everest-workspace) and enter the directory with the prepared docker container to start them up:
+Now, change into your workspace directory and enter the directory with the prepared docker container to start them up:

 .. code-block:: bash